mohibr1993/Credit_Card_Fraud_Detection/README.md

 - **Feature Requests**: If you have an idea for a new feature, you can also open an issue to discuss it.
 We value your input and would love to hear about your ideas.

 - **Pull Requests**: If you want to contribute code, you can fork the repository, make your changes, and submit a pull request.
 Please ensure your code follows our coding standards and practices.

+## License

+This project is licensed under the [MIT License](LICENSE.md).
+By contributing to this project, you agree to abide by the terms of this license.

 ## Contact